NASA-Planetary-Science/sbpy/docs/sbpy/data.rst

 automatically tested for potential naming conflicts, i.e., different properties that share the same alternative field names, and a human-readable list is compiled upon building `sbpy`.

-The list of alternative field names is available here:
+The list of alternative field names is available here: :ref:`alternative_fieldnames`.